Some posts contain compensated links. Please read this disclaimer for more info.

 According to legend, the city was founded in 1092 by Ladislaus I, King of Hungary, who was buried in the city’s cathedral after his death.

 By the Mongol invasion of 1241, Oradea was one of the most important cities in the Kingdom of Hungary.
-The city was destroyed during the invasion but was steadily rebuilt and reached its peak prosperity during the XV. century when it becomes the favorite city of Sigismund of Luxembourg, Holy Roman Emperor, who was eventually buried in the city’s cathedral.
+The city was destroyed during the attack but was steadily rebuilt and peaked during the XV when it becomes the favorite city of Sigismund of Luxembourg, Holy Roman Emperor, who was eventually buried in the city’s cathedral.

-The city was an important center of Protestantism during the Reformation of the XVI. century and Counter-Reformation that followed.
+The city was an essential center of Protestantism during the Reformation of XVI. century and Counter-Reformation that followed.

-Oradea was eventually occupied by the Ottoman Turks after a long siege in 1660 when less than 800 heroic defenders managed to keep a huge Ottoman army at bay for 40 days.
+Oradea was eventually occupied by the Ottoman Turks after a long siege in 1660 when less than 800 heroic defenders managed to keep a vast Ottoman army at bay for 40 days.